pieterlexis/buildbot/master/docs/manual/cfg-reporters.rst

 .. py:class:: MattermostStatusPush(endpoint,
     builder_configs={},
+    ignore_builders=[],
     icon_url='//buildbot.net/img/nut.png',
     bot_name='BuildBot',
     **kwargs)

     :param string endpoint: The URL to the webhook, this includes the 'secret' key.
-    :param dictionary builder_configs: On an empty dictionary, send messages for all builders to the default channel of the Mattermost webhook.
-When not empty, each key must be a name of a builder and it's value a dictionary.
+    :param dictionary builder_configs: On an empty dictionary, send messages for all builders to the default channel of the Mattermost webhook.When not empty, each key must be a name of a builder and it's value a dictionary.
 This inner dictionary supports a "channels"-key, which must be a string or list of strings of channels to send the message to.
+No messages will be sent for unlisted builders.
+    :param list ignore_builders: No messages will be sent for the builders listed.
     :param string icon_url: A url to a picture to display as the bot's avatar.
     :param string bot_name: The name the bot give itself.